 To show respect, you have to honor what is important to him.

 Acknowledging and appreciating the hard work he’s done and the sacrifices he’s made, not just for you but throughout his life, sounds cheesy, but it’s incredibly effective and easy.
 Admire his life goals and assure him that it wouldn’t matter even if the whole world didn’t approve of his vision, you always will.
-Trust his decisions and judgements.
+Trust his decisions and judgments.
 Trust his direction.

 And how do you show your appreciation?
 It’s as simple as voicing it.
 According to Feldhahn, “7 out of 10 men said that it had a big impact on their happiness level when wives said ‘thank you’ after noticing their husbands doing something.”